zulfikar03/zulfikar03/README.md

 Hello my name is **Zulfikar Irham**

-- 🔭 I’m currently a third-year Physics Student at Gadjah Mada University
+- 🔭 I’m currently a third-year Physics Student at Universitas Gadjah Mada
 - 🌱 I’m currently learning Data Science, Machine Learning, and Artificial Intelligence
 - 👯 I’m looking to collaborate on Data Science, Machine Learning, and Artificial Intelligence
 - 🤔 I’m looking for help with Data Science, Machine Learning, and Artificial Intelligence